ChainSafe/engineering-handbook/development/development-flow/1_setup_repository.md

     ![create_repository_assets/Screenshot_2020-05-12_09-40-08.png](create_repository_assets/Screenshot_2020-05-12_09-40-08.png)

 2. Disable `Allow merge commits` and `Allow rebase merging`.
-Since most repos use *squash merging* this prevents anyone from accidentally using one of the other options.
+Since most repositories use *squash merging* this prevents anyone from accidentally using one of the other options.
 If the TL has reason to override this they may certainly do so.

 3. Enable `Automatically delete head branches`.
-This automatically deletes branches once they are merged to help keep the repo organized.
+This automatically deletes branches once they are merged to help keep the repository organized.

 # Basic Readme

-Please see other ChainSafe repos for examples of what to include.
+Please see other ChainSafe repositories for examples of what to include.

 Gossamer: [https://github.com/chainsafe/gossamer](https://github.com/chainsafe/gossamer)